Donkeys are intelligent, curious animals. In the wild, they spend most of their time exploring their environment in search of food and companionship.

 A donkey that paws at a pile of dirt is mimicking the behavior of his ancestors.
 They pawed at the ground to dig out nutritious grassroots.

 Approaching and sniffing new objects enables donkeys to work through the potential danger or reward posed by unknown items.
-They may even freeze or run away if startled, which, again, is a natural behavioral pattern.
+They may even freeze or run away if startled, which is a natural behavioral pattern.

 Interacting with new objects stimulates the donkey’s problem-solving skills and encourages them to develop new coping mechanisms.

 Donkeys are naturally playful creatures.
 Given something to play with and they’ll soon make up their own games.
-Even if there aren’t any other donkeys around to play with, they’ll find another species to make up the numbers.
+Even if no other donkeys are around to play with, they’ll find another species to make up the numbers.
 Dogs, alpacas, and humans are all good substitutes!

 We’ve based these five activities for donkeys around their favorite games: